shuchu/shuchu.github.io/index.md

 ### [](#header-3) News:
 The Data Science team of NEC Labs is hiring [Full-time Researchers](docs/data_science_FTE_job_description_2018.pdf) and [2018 Summer Interns](docs/data_science_Intern_job_description_2018.pdf).
 Please clicks the position for more details.

 For myself, I have following research problems.
 If you are interested in, let me know.
-Although I am not a famous reseracher, but the problems are very interesting.
+Although I am not a famous reseacher, the problems are very interesting.
 1. Nonlinear feature selection over real-time sensors data.
-The dataset is big and a time series one, and has around 2k sensors (or features).
+The dataset is big and time series.
+It has around 2k sensors (or features).
 The goal is to optimize an objective function while select important features.
 Kernel method is applied here.
 2. (Graph) Pattern mining over large volume time series data.
 This is a graph mining project which has following two goals: a) frequent pattern mining; b) anomaly detection.